The best life insurance for seniors in June 2023

 While the term “seniors” is becoming less common, we recognize that many older adults and their loved ones still use it, and we strive to make our content visible to everyone.
 We also use other terms recommended by the American Medical Association, like “older adults” and “people age 65 and over.”
 For more information about the use of language when referring to older adults, see this article from the Journal of the American Geriatrics Society.

-As our best overall pick, Prudential also makes our top pick for term insurance for seniors due to its favorable guidelines toward health conditions associated with aging, its flexible income requirements, and its living benefits rider
+Prudential is also our top term life insurance company for seniors thanks to its favorable guidelines toward pre-existing conditions associated with aging, flexible income requirements, and living benefits rider

 award icon